brownsys/pane-demo-vm/README.md

 To get started:

-1. Use `./bin/start-ovs.sh` to launch Open vSwitch.
-2. Try out some scripts in the demos directory.
+1. Try out some scripts in the demos directory.
 For example:
     * `sudo demos/PaneDemo.py` launches a simple network with a PANE controller.
     * `sudo demos/ZooKeeperDemo.py` launches a PANE-enabled ZooKeeper ensemble.
+These will silently launch a PANE controller within the demo.

+2. To run PANE separately: `./pane/pane -p 4242` and start demos with `--controller=remote`.

+Both PANE and the demos display help with a `--help` option.